Mat1020/web-final-project/README.md

 As of now, I'm just at my first S1 (semester 1) project; it will eventually get better, or my GitHub repository structure gets better.
 I'm sharing my code with everyone because it includes basic concepts of HTML & CSS that I belive are important, which means that it's good practice to look at them.

 ## S1 for Intro to Computer Science
+For this website, we needed to:

+So, I created a website that was meant for people to get to know Weezer; _WeezerFan_ is the website name.
 ## S2 for Intro to Computer Science
 ## S1 for AP Computer Science
 ## S2 for AP Computer Science